 Sonia continues to excel in the field of animal welfare.
 She now directs Animal Admissions, Foster Care, and shares co-oversight of the Animal Care Department.

-Kathleen Cornell, Director of Animal Care
+Kathleen Cornell, Director of Operations

 Kat is a graduate of Wells College in upstate New York and holds a Bachelor’s degree in Biological and Chemical Sciences with a minor in Japanese.
 She volunteered at her local animal shelter as a youth in a church group long before she was eligible to work and always knew one day she would aim for a career that would help animals in need.
 She started her career with animals supervising at a veterinary hospital and moved to the animal welfare profession in 2009 when she accepted a job as an Animal Care Technician.
 She soon began moving up the ranks and took over managing the newly developed Foster Program at Fairfax County Animal Shelter in 2011 as the first full time employee in that position.